python/cpython/Doc/library/itertools.rst

    The combination tuples are emitted in lexicographic ordering according to the order of the input *iterable*.
-So, if the input *iterable* is sorted, the combination tuples will be produced in sorted order.
+So, if the input *iterable* is sorted, the output tuples will be produced in sorted order.

    Elements are treated as unique based on their position, not on their value.
 So if the input elements are unique, the generated combinations